Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 they shouldn't have to worry about module developers breaking things for them.

-Of course, sometimes, informal interfaces or erroneous modules lead to divergent expectations from users and developers, with a painful reconciliation or lack thereof.
+Of course, sometimes, informal interfaces or erroneous modules lead to divergent expectations between users and developers, with a painful reconciliation or lack thereof.
 Code may be moved from a module to another;
-modules may be created or deleted, split or fused, used or unused anymore, maintained or abandoned, forked or merged, adapted to new contexts or made into counter-examples.
+modules may be extended or reduced, created or deleted, split or fused, used no longer or used anew, maintained or abandoned, forked or merged, adapted to new contexts or made into counter-examples.
 The division of code into modules is not static, cast in stone;
 it is itself a dynamic aspect of the software development process.